 Rules covering other product labelling

-A summary of the rules on labelling of various other products sold in Ireland and the EU is provided below.
+There are other rules on labelling for various other products sold in Ireland and the EU.

 It is a white rectangular label with the letters ‘CE’ in black lettering.
-It is required on a wide range of products including toys, electrical products, and gas appliances.
+It is required on products including toys, electrical products, and gas appliances.
 The European Commission has more information about the CE marking.
-You can read more in our document on product safety.
+You can read more about product safety.

 The labels on textile products sold in the EU must show information on:

-- The material composition of the textile product (also known as the fibre content)
+- The material composition of the textile product (known as the fibre content)